 The Student Center provides facilities for leisure-time recreation and is the campus center for many extracurricular activities.
-The center includes a game area, TV area, cafe, study area and recreational facilities.
+The center includes a game, TV, cafe, study areas and recreational facilities.
 All students must present their Lamar State College-Orange student identification cards to use these facilities.